 All sorts of different birds are going to be likely culprits when you’re noticing your strawberries coming up missing.
 You will find small birds such as crows, robins, and bluejays eating strawberries often.

-If you want to deter birds from coming near your strawberry plants, then you can use certain things to scare them away.
+If you want to deter birds from coming near your strawberry plants, you can use certain things to scare them away.
 Hanging some metallic tape or pie tins near the strawberry plants will scare the birds but some birds might realize that there is no danger after a certain amount of time.

 2 – Squirrels